Grevillea glossadenia: Description

 Grevillea glossdenia is a shrub that typically grows to a height of 1–2 m.
 Its leaves are more or less elliptic, 50–120 mm long and 20–35 mm wide with the edges curved downwards and slightly wavy.
 The lower surface of the leaves is silky-hairy.
 The flowers are arranged in small clusters in leaf axils or the ends of branches along a rachis up to 15 mm long and are deep yellow-orange to orange-red, the pistil 26–32 mm long and the style orange to reddish.
 Flowering in most months but mainly from April to August and the fruit is an oval follicle 10–14 mm long.

 Taxonomy

 Grevillea glossadenia was first formally described in 1975 by Donald McGillivray in the journal Telopea from plant material collected by Bernard Hyland from near Bakerville (near Irvinebank) in 1972.

 Distribution and habitat

 This grevillea grows in woodland or open forest mainly between Walkamin, Irvinbank and Herberton.

 Conservation status

+Grevillea glossadenia is currently listed as Near Threatened on the IUCN Red List of Threatened Species.
+This is due to its limited known extent of occurrence and current decline in habitat quality from mining operations and increased fire regimes.
+Despite these threats, the population is not severely fragmented and appears stable at present.

-This species is listed as a "vulnerable" under the Queensland Government Nature Conservation Act 1992.
+This species is also listed as Vulnerable under the Environment Protection and Biodiversity Conservation Act 1999 and the Queensland Government Nature Conservation Act 1992.